Choose your pass

 Easter in Istanbul

 Istanbul looks different at Easter.
-Church bells mix with the ferry horns.
+Istanbul church bells mix with the ferry horns.
 Sellers stack tulips next to red‑dyed eggs.
 Most locals fast for Ramadan or drink spring tea in cafés, yet the old Christian rhythm is still there.
 It shows up in midnight candles, in sweet paskalya çöreği (Easter sweet bread), and in the crowds climbing the hill to Saint George on Büyükada.
 This section gives the basics; how Easter got here, why the city still matters, and what to expect on the ground.
 You can also read Christmas in Istanbul here.

 easter_istanbul_mass_service